Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/cf-importer/index.md

 ```

 Download [sample spreadsheet](./images/cf-importer.xlsx "sample spreadsheet") and
-[CF model](./images/cf-importer-test-model-1.0.zip "CF model") to see all available options
+[CF model](./images/cf-importer-test-model-1.0.zip "CF model") to see all available options.

 ### Required Columns
 The first four columns have fixed names and are required: